BrowserWorks/website/src/content/docs/blog/waterfox-decennial-release.md

 title: Waterfox Decennial Release
 date: 2021-03-23
 author: Alex
+description: The decennial release marks the start of a journey that has evolved from a side project to a major player.
 ---

 27th of March marks ten years of surfing the web with Waterfox 🌊